aakashs07/aakashs07.github.io/_posts/22-05-20-Future-of-Art.md

 ---
 layout: post
-title: "My visit to VERSA - Future of Art "
+title: "Future of Art"
 date: 2022-05-20
 categories: CRYPTO FUTURE
 ---

+My visit to VERSA - Future of Art

 What is NFT?